SoyGema/Startcraft_pysc2_minigames/new_minigames/BlueMoon/README.md

 #### Description
 TvP mini-game.
-The goal of this mini-game is to explore a scale-up micro and taking into account the tech development of the adversarial race .
-The objetive of the agent is to maximize the sum of rewards earned through a sequence of adversarial tech development evolution
+The goal of this mini-game is to explore a scale-up micro and taking into account the tech development of the adversarial race (TechTree) .
+The objetive of the agent is to maximize the sum of rewards earned through a sequence of adversarial tech development evolution .
+The good agents will develop tech that responds and is able to beat the opponent.
+Mini-game thought to develop the "tech-tree" learning algorithm .

 Find bellow an image regarding Protoss tech development
 ![alt tag](https://github.com/SoyGema/Startcraft_pysc2_minigames/blob/master/new_minigames/BlueMoon/Images/Protoss.jpg)